hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 of the poor Hindus became a new addition to the Skambha.

-One of the names of the Buddhist Stupas (memorial topes) is Dhâtu-garbha, that is, "metal-wombed".
+One of the names of the Buddhist Stupas (memorial topes) is Dhātu-garbha, that is, "metal-wombed".
 Within the Dhatu-garbha, in small cases made of stone, shaped like the present Shalagrama, used to be preserved the ashes, bones, and other remains of the distinguished Buddhist Bhikshus, along with gold, silver, and other metals.
 The